Reolink updates Learn More

 On my 823a and I think 811a I used to be able to make my own voice announcements.
 A while back I got a new Android Galaxy 22+.
 Now I can't find this setting in the Reolink app.
 I have version 4.35.1.1.
 Did Reolink drop this feature from all the cameras except for the new doorbell?

 @gaël-vanhuynegem_409453155840166 I have four 811a installed, I like them.
 During the 2021 winter when it got very cold, zero and below, one of them sometimes disconnected during the night and made the same sound as yours.
 When it warmed up a little during the day I could reconnect it.
 In the Spring, Summer, Fall it worked fine.
 Then this winter when it got very cold, it started disconnecting again sometimes making the same noise.
 I decided to just buy another 811a and replaced the one that had cold disconnections.
 My other three 811a have worked fine in cold, don't know why one struggled.
 But freezing temps may not be your problem, it could be disconnecting for another reason.
 Did you water protect the cable ends when you installed it?
-The ethernet cable, reset [censored]on and low voltage power option need to be protected from moisture or the cam can short out.
+The ethernet cable, reset button and low voltage power option need to be protected from moisture or the cam can short out.
 In the install guide it says to protect these cable ends from moisture.
 Some use junction boxes, others silicone tape or put the cables up inside the soffit when possible.
 If yours is still under warranty you could contact Reolink for replacement, I decided to just keep mine for parts.
 I've had good performance from my Reolink cams in freezing temps below their specs rating except for the one 811a.
 My Reolink battery cams keep working in freezing temps but as with any battery they don't charge well below freezing, I bring them in to warm up to charge.

 What happened to Reolink planning to release a wifi plug in to control devices like lights?
 Did you decide not to make it?
 If so, that is very disappointing!!